brpo01/wordpress-lvm-6/wordpress-lvm-6.md

 - Repeat all of the steps above for the `database-server`, the only difference is that there'll be only one logical volume `db-lv` and it will be mounted on the /db directory to store database related files.
 The size of the logical volume can be between 1-29GB, remember the size of our attached volumes are 10gb each.

 *Note: This logical volume will be storing database related content, so it is advisable to use a large chunk of the logical volume size i.e >20GB.
-This can vary based on the requirements for the application.*
+This should vary based on the requirements for the application.*

 ## **Install Wordpress on the EC2 Web Server**
 - Update you redhat repo and install these packages